Siege of Naarden (1673): The siege

 The Dutch army, 25,000 strong, had gathered around Naarden on the 6th of September.
 Its fortifications were not very modern, but met the requirements of the time.
 In front of the gates, the most vulnerable areas of the fortress, lay ravelins with cannons behind an elevation.
 Because of a moat around Naarden the ravelins functioned as small triangular fortress islands.
 Those ravelins had to be captured before the attacker could make work of the main rampart.
-Phillipe de Pracé du Pas, the commander of Naarden, was struggling with a lack of gunpowder and bullets.
+Philippe de Pracé du Pas, the commander of Naarden, was struggling with a lack of gunpowder and bullets.
 This allowed the Dutch sappers to dig trenches without much difficulty.
 A French armed force of 600 men, send out on the first day with the aim of cutting wood for the necessary palisades on the earthen rampart, was also dispersed in disorder by the swift action of Dutch troops under Godard van Reede-Ginkel and a few French soldiers were captured.
 Some of those captured soldiers told the Dutch about the critical situation inside Naarden and also mentioned that Du Pas was expecting a relieve force under Luxembourg to arrive soon.

-Luxembourg had meanwhile been made aware of the attack, and travelled back north to Utrecht were he arrived on the 11th.
-But instead of moving strait to relieve Naarden he decided to wait for reinforcements.
+Luxembourg had meanwhile been made aware of the attack, and travelled back north to Utrecht where he arrived on the 11th.
+But instead of moving straight to relieve Naarden he decided to wait for reinforcements.
 William of Orange, unaware of this had planned to take Naarden as fast as he could.
 Instead of the slow method of siege engineering, an assault now had to be organised with great haste.
-The Dutch artillery had by now shot a few solid breaches in the main wall and he French's weak cannon fire had been completely silenced.
+The Dutch artillery had by now shot a few solid breaches in the main wall and the French's weak cannon fire had been completely silenced.
 For the Dutch assault to succeed, the ravelin in front of the main wall had to be captured first.
 This was to be done by a Spanish infantry regiment and a regiment of Dutch marines led by Colonel Palm.
 As the moat was too deep to wade through, mats made of twigs had to be knotted first to dampen the moat.
 The path that could be laid with these was soggy, but usable for an assault.